 - Plan, implement, reflect upon and document developmentally appropriate curriculum for the children in accordance with the policies and the philosophy of the school.

-- Gear the program to the needs of (1) the individual child with consideration for his/her interests, individual style and stage of development; and (2) to the class as a whole.
-Help each child to become aware of his/her role as a member of the group, reinforce positive self-esteem, and consciously promote a diverse and anti-bias atmosphere.
+- Gear the program to the needs of the individual child with concerns for his/her interests, individual style and stage of development; and to the class as a group.
+Help each child to become aware of his/her role as a member of the group, while reinforcing positive self-esteem, as well as consciously promoting a diverse and anti-bias atmosphere.

 - Intentional, ordered arrangement, appearance, decor, and appropriate learning environment of the classroom and play yard.